Tuesday, 11 August 2015

 Paul Newman stars as an oil driller.
 For some reasons he’s doing this on a volcanic island next to a luxury hotel.
 Not even that, he’s actually drilling for oil in the volcano’s ‘dormant’ crater.
 Can you guess what goes wrong kids?

 Before be get to the lamentable action we are first introduced to the cavalcade of stars who are wheeled in with their improbable back stories.
 The best is Burgess Meredith who is a renowned, but retired, tight rope walker.
 What a waste of time telling us that, there's no way will that be relevant!
 We also meet a slightly haggard Jacqueline Bisset and a bored Barbara Carrera, both of whom are after Paul Newman’s affections.
 You also get William Holden as the gruff hotel owner and some guy as his hot headed son - I can only assume Richard Chamberlain was engaged elsewhere.
-Other luminaries include Red Buttons, Mr Miyagi off ‘The Karate Kid’, who was intelligible, and Ernest Borgnine who plays ‘Tom Conti’ he was rubbish ; didn’t mention ‘Rummikub’ once!
+Other luminaries include Red Buttons, Mr Miyagi off ‘The Karate Kid’, who was unintelligible, and Ernest Borgnine who plays ‘Tom Conti’ he was rubbish ; didn’t mention ‘Rummikub’ once!

 The action gets under way when the drillers hit oil two minutes after Paul Newman arrives.
 They are understandably happy but this soon dissipates when Paul tells them all to pack up.
 He’s worried the oil strike may reactivate the dormant volcano.
 Why he didn’t think of this before they set up all the drills wasn’t explored.
 Anyway, his greedy men, who have families to feed, insist on keeping the well open and Paul reluctantly agrees.
 Huge mistake!